 A puppy farm girl will live in kennels, with several other females kennelled alongside her.
 In a small puppy mill she may be bought into the farmer’s house for puppy buyer visits.
 But not all breeding kennels will be puppy farms.
 Which makes things rather confusing!
 Nor are puppy farms necessarily squalid, dirty places (though some are).

 Puppy farm females are not necessarily ill-treated in any kind of obvious way.
 They may be in good health and well fed.
 What defines them is that their primary purpose is the production of puppies.
 And that they lack any meaningful relationship or bond with a human being.

 Signs of a Puppy Farm

 One indicator of a puppy farm is a variety or range of different dog breeds for no apparent reason.
 Puppy farms often keep females of three or more different breeds.
 Often from completely different groups of dog.

-If this ‘so-called’ gun dog breeder is also breeding Pugs and Newfoundlands however, this should set puppy farm alarm bells ringing.
-Check out ‘How to spot a puppy farm‘ for more information.
+If this apparent sporting dog breeder is also breeding Pugs and Newfoundlands however, this should set puppy farm alarm bells ringing.

 Puppy farmers will do whatever it takes to sell puppies, and if this means basic health tests, then they may well carry these out.